“I don”t see that my majority…

 These examples illustrate a broader pattern: Supreme Court precedents that rest on solid legal reasoning and command broad initial support tend to become embedded in the legal landscape.
 They shape how subsequent generations of lawyers, judges, and citizens understand the law.
 They become reference points that future legal arguments must engage with rather than ignore.

 Ginsburg’s own majority opinions often built upon this existing foundation of precedent.
 Rather than attempting to create entirely novel doctrines from whole cloth, she typically extended existing principles to new contexts or clarified how established rules should apply in particular circumstances.
-This incremental approach, working within rather than against the grain of existing law, makes reversal less likely.
+This incremental approach makes reversal less likely.
 A future Court seeking to overturn such an opinion would need to unravel not just that single decision but potentially a whole interconnected web of legal doctrine.
+Understanding the “i don’t see that my majority quote origin” reasoning reveals how she approached building lasting legal frameworks.

 Once on the Court, she continued this work, both in majority opinions and in her role as a consensus-builder among her colleagues.
 Her opinions in this area drew on constitutional text, precedent, and evolving social understandings of equality.
 They extended protections without making dramatic leaps that might have proven vulnerable to reversal.